-The items in TVCA's Balance Sheet at 31 March 2022 for which there is a significant risk of material adjustment in the
+The items in TVCA's Balance Sheet at 31 March 2023 for which there is a significant risk of material adjustment in the

-• Pension liabilities: estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+- Pension liabilities: estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide TVCA with expert advice about the assumptions to be applied.
-Sensitivities are included in Note 22
+Sensitivities are included in Note 22 - Plant, Property and Equipment: Valuations are carried out on a regular basis, meaning that there is a possibility of material changes in value between valuations.
+The risk is minimised by valuations of all significant assets and annual reviews of market conditions for all asset categories to ensure that the fair value of assets as at the 31 March are not materially misstated.

-Tees Valley Combined Authority - Annual Financial Statements 2021/22 Note 5: Non Current Assets Plant, Property and Equipment
+Tees Valley Combined Authority - Annual Financial Statements 2022/23 Note 5: Non Current Assets Plant, Property and Equipment